LeNPaul/hungry-minds/_posts/2021-03-04-the-subtle-art-of-not-giving-a-fuck-by-mark-manson-book-summary.md

 3. Our personal values, and why we choose them.

 Examples of bad values are chasing pleasure, material success, and always being right.
 If we have bad values, then we will always suffer.
 Good values are reality based, socially constructive, within your control, and are based on internal factors.

 However, always staying positive is also a bad value, because it denies us problems and prevents us from facing them and solving them.
 Some of the greatest achievements in life require some kind of suffering to achieve them.
 Self-improvement is really about choosing better values to struggle for.

 #### You Are Always Choosing

-We feel the most empowered when we are choosing our problems.
 We are always choosing our problems, even if we don't think we are.
+However, we feel the most empowered when we are choosing our problems.
 The best approach is to choose to take full responsibility for everything in your life, including your problems.
-This will give us power in our lives.
+This will give you power in your life.
 If we choose not to, then we are choosing to be the victim, and passing off our responsibility to others.

 #### You're Wrong About Everything (But So Am I)

 Our brains are not perfect, and chances are, all of our beliefs are wrong - only some are less wrong than others.
 Growth is therefore an iterative process, gradually going from wrong to slightly better.
-Certainty is the enemy of growth, because people become entitled and do not want to challenge what they think or change.
+Certainty is the enemy of growth, because when we are certain we become entitled and do not want to challenge what we think or to change.
 Situations where you are wrong or doubtful bring opportunity for growth.

 > The more something threatens your identity, the more you will avoid it